Did you know that you can top up your state pension whilst living abroad?

 The State Pension changed on 6 April 2016.
-If you reached State Pension age on or after that date you’ll get the new State Pension under the new rules.
-The new State Pension is designed to be simpler than the old system.
+If you reach State Pension age on or after that date you’ll get the new Single Tier State Pension, under the new rules.
+The new State Pension is designed to be simpler than the old Basic State Pension system.

 Your national insurance record is used to calculate how much of the state pension you are entitled to.
 Here are the basics you should be aware of:

 A qualifying year is a tax year in which a person received (or was treated as having received) earnings of at least 52 times the weekly lower earnings limit for the year

 If you are employed a qualifiying year is a tax year (6th April to 5th April where you earned a minimum amount from one job.
 In 2016/17 the minimum amount was GBP 5,824